Pyar Hi Pyar Mein: Plot

 Sara (Anchal) and Ashal (Ashal) are partners in the academy who are in love.
 Ashal dreams of becoming rich before getting married and encounters someone who can make his dreams a reality, Nisha.

 Nisha, enamored by Ashal, sweeps him off to Dubai to establish a branch of the academy.
 Ashal becomes involved with her, and Nisha creates hurdles to make Sara marry a business tycoon, Akhter.

 Ashal spots Sara dancing at a nightclub.
 After a couple of dance sequences, Ashal discovers that the woman he has been pursuing is not Sara but her twin sister Anchal.
-He discovers she has a fiance, Sameer.
+He discovers she has a fiancé, Sameer.

-To reunite with her mother and sister, Ashal brings Anchal and her fiance to Pakistan and discovers Sara has become a widow.
+To reunite with her mother and sister, Ashal brings Anchal and her fiancé to Pakistan and discovers Sara has become a widow.
 She gives birth to a son.
 Her stepmother-in-law arranges for her to be kidnapped to coerce her to marry her younger son and keep the family's wealth.